Daniel-McLarty/NAT-Sub-Address-Protocol/draft-mclarty-nat-sub-address-protocol.md

 --- abstract

 This document defines the NAT Sub-Address Protocol (NATSAP), a Layer 5 encapsulation protocol designed to facilitate seamless bidirectional communication with devices behind Carrier-Grade NAT (CG NAT).
 NATSAP introduces dynamic sub-addresses assigned by the NAT router, which external clients can use alongside the public IP to route traffic back to internal devices without requiring traditional port forwarding.
-This document also defines the Dynamic Sub-Address Assignemnt Protocol (DSAAP), to facilitate the acquiring of a NATSAP Sub-Address.
+This document also defines the Dynamic Sub-Address Assignment Protocol (DSAAP), to facilitate the acquiring of a NATSAP Sub-Address.

 The protocol offers backward compatibility with existing IPv4 infrastructure, efficient DNS-based service discovery, and simple, stateless mapping.
 By encapsulating application-layer traffic, NATSAP enables direct communication with devices behind NATs using a standardized socket notation and DNS records.